APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	- "The more severe the conduct, the less the need to show a repetitive series of incidents; this is particularly true if the harassment is physical.
 For instance, if the conduct is more severe, e.g., attempts to grab a female student’s breasts or attempts to grab any student’s genital area or buttocks, it need not be as persistent to create a hostile environment.
 Indeed, a single or isolated incident of sexual harassment may, if sufficiently severe, create a hostile environment.4"

+- Santa Clara specifically referred to the two above documents in their policy manual, but this definition goes back farther, [Federal Register / Vol. 65, No. 213, 2000](https://www.govinfo.gov/content/pkg/FR-2000-11-02/pdf/00-27910.pdf)

+	- "As the discussion in 62 FR 12041 makes clear, our definition reflects a continuum of severity.
+The ‘‘or’’ merely indicated that a particularly severe incident may not need to be persistent to be a problem under Title IX"

+	- The doc refers consistency with a 1997 document with the same guidance, so this guidance has been in place for at least 27 years

+- [For almost 3 decades, Title IX has effectively been broader than the Davis standard](https://www.federalregister.gov/d/2024-07915/p-518) "because the Department also believes a broader standard is appropriate to enforce Title IX's prohibition on sex discrimination in the administrative context, in which educational access is the goal and private damages are not at issue."

 - In the above articles, the SCU student (dorm room incident) had this to say,

 	"This plaintiff stated that she asked for a no-contact order and for accommodations to ensure she had no interaction with her attacker, but that instead, she was the one dropped from a class they shared.
 She also alleges the male student violated the no-contact order by having a private investigator try to reach her.

 	According to the lawsuit, an ensuing Title IX investigation in that case concluded the sex was non-consensual.
 The suit states that the university’s Sexual and Gender Based Misconduct Board “concluded that there was a preponderance of evidence that (the co-plaintiff) was incapacitated and incapable of giving consent and that (the defendant) knew or should have known this.
 However, the Board did not find that the incident constituted a sexual harassment violation.”

-- The incident occurred prior to the 2020 rule change

-- Dear Colleague letters serve as guidance (verify), the [SCU policy as of 2015 (archive)](https://www.scu.edu/title-ix/about/documents/) was the following,

-- [2015 SCU SVSH Policy](https://www.scu.edu/media/offices/eeo/2015-policy-1.pdf) opted for the narrower "AND"
+- [2015 SCU SVSH Policy](https://www.scu.edu/media/offices/eeo/2015-policy-1.pdf) opted for the narrower "AND" (Davis standard)

 - Defines sexual harassment as "unwelcome, sexual or gender-based verbal, written, online and/or physical conduct,"